Murali-group/GRN-tutorial/README.md

    2. Synthetic dataset
    3. Curated dataset

-To start up the Jupyter Notebook, execute the shell script ```ISMB2022-TENET-GRN-Notebook.sh``` located at the Desktop by -
+To start up the Jupyter Notebook -
-* Double clicking the shell script
+* Double click the shell script ```ISMB2022-TENET-GRN-Notebook.sh``` on the Desktop

 OR